What advice do we give to children that we need to give ourselves as adults?

 Are you rewarded for working through the lunchbreak you are entitled to?

-How much more productive would you be if you stepped outside for half an hour and took the time to re-energise and refresh?
+Would you be more productive if you stepped outside for half an hour and took the time to re-energise and refresh?

 Challenge Self Limiting beliefs